raymondji/commitstack/README.md

 ## Sample usage

-This sample output comes from `git stack learn --chapter=1 --mode=exec`, an interactive tutorial built-in to the CLI.
+This sample output is taken from `git stack learn --chapter=1 --mode=exec`.

 ```
 ╭──────────────────────────────────────────────────╮